Azita Youssefi: Bride of No-No

 Azita formed the Bride of No-No, another project known for extreme theatrics, in 1999.
 Band members, which included drummers Jen Kienzler, Shannon Morrow and guitarists J. Graf and M.V.
 Carbon (also of Metalux), disguised themselves onstage in what has been described as mummy-like burkhas.
 After two albums the band eventually dissolved in 2002.

 Solo

 Azita recorded her first solo work, Music for Scattered Brains, to be used as a part of her college thesis project.
 Music for Scattered Brains was originally released on vinyl in 1995.
 In 1997, Azita returned to playing her childhood instrument, the piano while rooming with engineer Elliot Dicks who brought a piano into their loft.
 On piano, she started writing and recording material which would eventually be released under her own name.
 Enantiodromia was released in 2003 on Drag City, and Life on the Fly followed in 2004.
 Descriptions of this release varied, from comparisons with Steely Dan to comparisons with "a bad Rod Stewart album from the early 1980s".

 Azita's album, How Will You?, was released on February 17, 2009.
-Her latest album, Year was issued in November 2012.
+Her latest album, Glen Echo was issued in March 2021.